karttur/geoimagine/_posts/2018/2018-10-11-setup-copy-project-eclipse.markdown

 The core of Karttur's GeoImagine Framework is freely available at Github.com.
 To see which parts are available at any time, check the [GeoImagine Python Packages](https://karttur.github.io/geoimagine/packages/) page.

 What packages you need depends on the kind of data you are going to process in the framework.
 In general you need all packages, but packages for specific data sources can be excluded.
-Data source packages include:
+Data source specific packages include:

 - [Landsat (geoimagine-landsat)](https://github.com/karttur/geoimagine-landsat)
 - [MODIS (geoimagine-modis)](https://github.com/karttur/geoimagine-modis)